staten-island-tech/oop-adventures-2024-samantha-and-gabe/Diary.md

 Date: 12/11/24 CODING ENEMY DAMAGE
-1. Asked chat gpt to editthis function so a enemy can do damage, my initial function was:
+1. Asked chat gpt to edit this function so a enemy can do damage, my initial function was:
     def take_damage(hp, enemy):
         hp -= enemy["damage"]
         print(hp)